Free Tool

 No. You should only have one DMARC TXT record at _dmarc.yourdomain.com.
 Having multiple records will cause unpredictable behavior, as receivers may pick any one of them.
 If you need to send reports to multiple addresses, separate them with commas in a single rua= tag.

-What percentage should I use with pct= tag?
+Should I still use the pct= tag?

 Should I use relaxed or strict alignment?